June 8, 2023

 This event has occurred.

-Come celebrate our Artist Fellows Ebony Gustave and Joshua Crowder as they share their art and organizing work as a part of our 2023 Arts and Social Justice Fellowship Cohort.
+Meet and celebrate our Artist Fellows Kal-El Carey and Sharif Zakout, who will share their art and organizing work as a part of our 2023 Arts and Social Justice Fellowship Cohort.

 Dates and Times